The Democrats' strategy of boosting far-right candidates seems to have worked

 GOVERNOR'S RACES

-In Pennsylvania, Josh Shapiro defeated Republican Doug Mastriano, months after Shapiro's campaign spent $840,000 on TV ads during primary season to raise the profile of Mastriano, an election denier who "took a busload of people to Washington, D.C. on Jan.
-6th, 2021, [and] has been subpoenaed by the House committee investigating the attack on the Capitol," as NPR reported.
+In Pennsylvania, Josh Shapiro defeated Republican Doug Mastriano, months after Shapiro's campaign spent $840,000 on TV ads during primary season to raise the profile of Mastriano, an election denier who "took a busload of people to Washington, D.C., on Jan.
+6, 2021, [and] has been subpoenaed by the House committee investigating the attack on the Capitol," as NPR reported.

 In Maryland, Democrat Wes Moore easily defeated Republican Dan Cox.
 In the primary, Cox was pitted against Kelly Schulz, the chosen heir of outgoing Gov. Larry Hogan.
 Schulz complained after the Democratic Governors Association threw financial support behind Cox.